JavaPOSWorkingGroup/editorial/README.md

 The passwords for release process relevant steps are stored in the root of the Keepass database.
 ![Keepass main page](resources/screenshots/Keepass-JavaPOSWorkingGroup.png)

-The cryptographic keys for signing are attached to the ''Signing Key for Bintray'' Keepass database entry.
+The cryptographic keys for signing are attached to the ''Passphrase for build@javapos.org Signing Key'' Keepass database entry.
 ![cryptograpic key files for signing](resources/screenshots/Keepass-key-files-attachements.png)

 ## Image Resources

 Avatar images and logos used on different web sites related to this organization are stored at the sub directory [editorial/resources
 ](resources).
-The avatar images are used especially at the [Bintray reposotries](https://bintray.com/javaposworkinggroup/maven).
+The avatar images are used especially at the [Bintray repositories](https://bintray.com/javaposworkinggroup/maven).

 ## Manual Import Process of The Historic Sources